JunHyeong1/LI-FC-DFT/README.md

 # Linear Interpolation Fractional Charge Density Functional Theory (LI-FC-DFT)
 The program is written on geomeTRIC code.
 Currently, it supports PySCF and Jaguar.

-Please cite the paper below if this code was helpful.

-Jun-Hyeong Kim, Dongju Kim, Weitao Yang, and Mu-Hyun Baik.
-Fractional Charge Density Functional Theory and Its Application to the Electro-Inductive Effect.
-To be submitted.

 Contact Email: kjh0910q@kaist.ac.kr
 ## Requirements